 Please note, we do not advise that you print off or photocopy our forms in advance as they are subject to change and we will only accept the latest version of the form.

-When arranging the cremation you will be asked to fill in an ashes instruction form.
+When arranging the cremation you will be asked to complete the ashes instructions on the Cremation 1 Form.
 We will only take instructions from the cremation applicant.

 The options include:

 - Collection by you (within 2 weeks)